-Being a Research Practice and Medical Research
+Being a Research Active Practice

 Westbury on Trym is an NHS Research Active practice.
 We are an NIHR (National Institute of Health Research) level 2 research practice which means that we undertake several NHS research studies each year.
-We work with a number of universities on ways to improve the NHS and are currently working on studies led by the Universities of Bristol, Oxford and Cambridge and Southampton.
+We work with a number of universities on ways to improve the NHS and are currently working on studies led by the Universities of Bristol, Oxford, Cambridge and Southampton.